How To Take Kids To Sonoma Wine Country

 When we think our toddler can handle something a bit fancier, we love the Rutherford Grill, Cindy’s Backstreet Kitchen or even Thomas Keller’s Ad Hoc + Addendum, where the food is served family-style.

-Where to have a Date Night in Sonoma
+Where to have a Date Night

 We always try for at least one night out without our son when we’re in wine country because there’s no shortage of amazing “grown-up” restaurants and there’s always something new on our must-try list.
 The last meal we had there that really blew me away was at Redd in Yountville.